flobeaudry/scale_test/README.md

 # SIM-plots
 Plotting tools for the McGill Sea Ice Model.

 Simply run main.py with the modules you want to use.
+You will have to run file_converter.py if you want to convert binary files from Ron Kwok into numpy arrays.

 Modules that can be useful:<br/>
 <br/>